Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Auras

 Paragons radiate confidence to all around them: **auras** are the tangible manifestation of this.
 At level 1, you learn to **Prime** an aura as a minor action.
-The first time during your turn that you hit a creature with an attack, you may spend 1 essence to trigger it, providing an effect to either all allies or all enemies within 10 feet of you.
+The first time during your turn that you hit a creature with an attack, you may spend 1 essence to trigger it, providing an effect to either all allies or all enemies within 2 tiles of you.
 The effects caused by auras are either instant or last until the end of your next turn.
 Priming a new aura replaces your previous one.

 ## Cause